nimiq/vue-components/README.md

 // Useful for projects setup via vue-cli to apply the app's public path to the vue-component assets setAssetPublicPath(process.env.BASE_URL);

+// You can also specify a separate folder for image assets setAssetPublicPath('/js', '/img');
 ```

 ## Updating